jillmpla/datatropolis_learning_platform_framer/README.md

 - **Low-Fidelity Wireframes** – sketched user flows and layouts to establish structure
 - **High-Fidelity Prototyping** – used Framer’s grid, stack, and interactive components to design a detailed, functional experience
 - **Interactivity & Animation** – dropdowns, slideshows, quizzes with reset options, and chart generation for data challenges
-- **User Testing** – in-person usability testing with participants, gathering feedback on clarity, navigation, and interactive elements:contentReference[oaicite:1]{index=1}
+- **User Testing** – in-person usability testing with participants, gathering feedback on clarity, navigation, and interactive elements

 ---